rbi13/env/README.md

 curl https://raw.githubusercontent.com/rbi13/env/master/install.sh | sh
 ```

-which will perform the following:
+which will checkout this repo into the user's home folder and perform the following:

-##aliases
 ```sh
 echo "source ~/env/aliases" >> ~/.bashrc
 ```

+NOTE: if the aliases aren't available on shell re-launch, check to see if your .bashrc is being sourced by your .profile.

 ## Current .al files list
 ### opt.al